 How to measure employee engagement

 Measuring employee engagement is all about learning what matters most to employees, so they want to stay, refer others to the organization, and give their best effort.
-Employee surveys allow leaders to learn what matters most to employees.
+One of the greatest benefits of employee engagement surveys is that they enable leaders to learn what matters most to employees.

 Asking employees for confidential and honest feedback is how to measure employee engagement.
 It is the first step of effective employee engagement strategies, provided leadership is ready to hear the feedback and create the space for real solutions.
-Surveys are the most common tool for measuring employee engagement, but there are other methods to consider too:
+Employee engagement surveys are the most common tool for measuring employee engagement, but there are other methods to consider too:

 - Pulse surveys: Short, frequent surveys including 5-10 questions that evaluate sentiment and capture input.